-The Roseau County Historical Society is a private, non-profit 501(c)3 educational and cultural institution.
+The Roseau County Historical Society is a public, non-profit 501(c)3 educational and cultural institution.
 It was established in 1927 to collect, preserve and disseminate Roseau County history.
 The Society educates the public on Roseau County history mainly through appealing museum exhibits.
 It has an extensive research center as well as educational programs.

 The Society also publishes and promotes history books about Roseau County and Minnesota.